-Because the real estate offerings through Cornerstone are private placement offerings regulated by the federal government under the 1933 Securities Act, a law firm is retained by the sponsor to write a Private Placement Memorandum (PPM).
+Because the real estate offerings through Cornerstone Real Estate Investment Services are private placement offerings regulated by the federal government under the 1933 Securities Act, a law firm is retained by the sponsor to write a Private Placement Memorandum (PPM).

 These are benefits that may not be available to an investor seeking to purchase a non-securitized piece of real estate on their own unless they paid for them themselves.